polamnus/minimal-mistakes/_pages/07_gismapping.md

 > mesh.

 ## Saving the Data
 Now you need to connect to the mobile radio node and export/save the `rangetest.csv` file.
 This will save to the local storage of your mobile device.
-Now you need to trasfer the `rangetest.csv` file off the phone and onto a laptop...presuming you don't want to work with it on a phone's UI...I don't want to work with it on a phone's UI.
+Now you need to trasfer the `rangetest.csv` file off the phone and onto a laptop...presuming you don't want to work with it on a phone's UI. *I don't want to work with it on a phone's UI.*

 Use something like a messenger app, as the CSV files are relatively small, especially if you clear the debug log prior to starting your range test.
 Send it to yourself through whatever means necessary, and save the file on your laptop of choice.